-17 of the best computers and supercomputers to grace the planet
+19 of the best computers and supercomputers to grace the planet

 The CDC 6600 was built in 1964 for $2,370,000.
 This machine is thought to be the worlds first supercomputer, managing three megaFLOPS, three times the speed of the previous record holder.

-At the time, this system was so successful that it became a "must-have" for those carrying out high-end research and as a result over 100 of them weird built.
+At the time, this system was so successful that it became a "must-have" for those carrying out high-end research and as a result over 100 of them were built.

 Cray-1